callicrates/GettingData_Project1/codebook.md

 velocity.

 Details on the filtering approach are available at the data set's home page listed under _Original Source_.
+The data set's original codebook is available in this repository in the file `original_data/README.txt`.

 In addition to the filtered accelerometer data, each trial includes a 561-component feature vector containing derived quantities.